vanesp/portux/README.md

 Code on Portux platform to process Arduino messages

 The code essentially consists of two processes:
-- rcvsend which is started from inittab, opens the serial port and stores all received data in a local MySQL database
+- rcvsend (a daemon) which is started from inittab, opens the serial port and stores all received data in a local MySQL database Additionally it send a PubSub message the moment it receives a Motion alert from the Arduino / Jeenode
 - consume which runs every minute, retrieves records from the local database, and interprets them, and stores them in the remote database on the server.
+  It also pushes the latest values to a Redis store for retrieval of current values by Controller.
   Additionally it sends the values to Pachube for updating

+To control the lights, two additional processes are defined:

+- timer.php (another daemon started from inittab) which sends, using PubSub messages, a timer Tick every 60 seconds

+- controller.php (yet another deamon to be started from inittab).
+Upon startup it retrieves configuration details from the remote contao database on available switches, the links to sensors, and the criteria for switching

+  controller is a finite state machine acting on PubSub messages to/from a Nodo controller connected to rpi1.local (in future it may be to a serial port on the Portux)

+  depending on the actions it publishes Switch type messages on the channel, which the Nodo software on rpi1.local sends to the Nodo via a serial port to take action on.

+## PubSub Messages

+The channel is 'ss:event' for socketstream event.

+The subscribe messages are of the form:

+    {
+        "t" : "all",
+        "e" : "portux",
+        "p" : [ 'type', 'location', 'quantity','value']
+    }

+Where RNR sensors are split into <sensortype> Temperature / Humidity / Light / Motion and <value> needs no more calculation.
+The order is changed from the previous version because this allows easier subscription to e.g. all motion events, or all temperature events.

+Additional kinds of messages are:

+* Motion messages (type = Motion, location is 2 (Studeerkamer) or 3 (Woonkamer) by rcvsend)
+* Switch messages (type = Switch, location is 1..4, value is true (On) or false (Off))
+* Tick messages (type is Tick, location is blank, as is quantity, value has a timestamp)

 ### Redis interface